ThirstyTube/Rename-without-mix-up/README.md

 it will now rename them in order it also shows a log of what it was and what it became.
 Ive modified it to not mix up files but its best practice to give the log a glance

-after that feed it the next directory or quit out.
+after that feed it the next directory or quit out. \

+Enclosed are screenshots of this program. i left them as default names so you can practice on them :)